Bushcraft training for beginners – A night in the woods

 After its been sufficiently squished, pour off the liquid into your boiling water while holding back all the pieces, if a few bits get through it doesn’t matter as the entire root is edible, just very fibrous.
 Simmer gently until the burdock has gone soft enough to easily stab through and serve to a few guinea pigs, i mean friends.
 The taste isn’t actually bad at all, especially if you get the thickness right and add just enough garlic.

-Practising these four things and getting them right will gain you more knowledge and experience than anything you could just read online.
-Failing and learning from it will help you learn about bushcraft much better than someone just pointing at a plant and saying “that’s edible” before moving on.
-So get out there and try it for yourself, because you’ll never be a survivalist if you don’t practise.
+Practicing these four things and getting them right will gain you more knowledge and experience than anything you could just read online.
+Failing and learning from it will help you learn about bushcraft much better than someone just pointing at a plant and saying “That’s edible” before moving on.
+So get out there and try it for yourself, because you’ll never be a survivalist if you don’t practice.